Metric | Description | Other Names/Notes |

 \[ R^2 = 1 - \frac{\sum_{i=1}^{n}(y_i - \hat{y}_i)^2}{\sum_{i=1}^{n}(y_i - \bar{y})^2} \tag{4.1}\]

 where \(y_i\) is the observed value, \(\hat{y}_i\) is the predicted value, and \(\bar{y}\) is the mean of the observed values.
-The \(R^2\) value is basically a proportion of how much variance in the target (the denominator) is attributable to the model’s predictions (numerator).
+The \(R^2\) value is basically a proportion of how much variance in the target (the denominator) is attributable to the model features in the form of the predictions (numerator).
 When applied to the training or observed data, it is a value between 0 and 1, with 1 indicating that the model explains all of the variance in the target.

 = sum((df_test$rating - predictions)^2)